thinking-with-computers/ludus-spec/README.md

 ##### Strings
 UTF8 strings are set off by double quotes: `"this is a string"`.
 Strings may be split across lines with a `\` before the newline.
 (Strings are also complicated!)

-###### Unresolved design decision: string inerpolation
+###### String inerpolation (status: to do)
 * Do we want string interpolation?
+(We do.)
 It's useful in string literals: `"string string {interpolation} string string"`. _Temporary decision: yes, interpolation, but deferred until later._ NB: Rust has recently added support for a light duty (safer) version of this, where what's interpolated isn't any arbitrary expression but only bound names.
 I think this may be a way to go.

-#### Literal collections
+#### Literal collections (status: done, unless otherwise noted)
 Ludus has several different collections with literal representations in the language: tuples, lists, hashmaps, and sets.
 All collections are immutable, and are compared by value, not reference.
 All collections in Ludus can hold values of any type, including other collections.
 When they are indexed, they are zero-indexed.

 ##### Tuples